 4.5 Partnerships

-BDT will continue to develop partnerships with a wide range of stakeholders, including other United Nations agencies, and endeavour to mobilize resources from funding agencies, international financial institutions, ITU Member States and ITU-D Sector Members and other relevant partners.
+BDT will continue to develop partnerships with a wide range of stakeholders, including other United Nations agencies, and endeavour to mobilize resources from funding agencies, international financial institutions, ITU Member States and ITU-D Sector Members and other relevant stakeholders.
 In executing projects, available local and regional expertise should be taken into account.

 BDT will extend its reach towards potential Academia members and partners by proposing activities such as scientific and academic publications in partnership with Member States, Sector Members, Associates, and Academia, and other relevant stakeholders.